BlackbitDigitalCommerce/pimcore-ldap-bundle/README.md

 # LDAP bundle for Pimcore
 Enables LDAP authentication to the Pimcore's admin UI.

-If a user already exists in Pimcore (and is not in the list of the excluded users) it will be automatically updated with the informations comeing from LDAP.
+If a user already exists in Pimcore (and is not in the list of the excluded users) it will be automatically updated with the informations coming from LDAP.
 If not a new user will be created automatically.

 ## Installation